-When fitting a crown for the 2nd time, the first stage of preparation that involves removing enamel is much easier, and normally only involve minor adjustments.
+When fitting a crown for the 2nd time, the first stage of preparation, that involves removing enamel is much easier, and normally only involves minor adjustments.
 A new impression will be taken to create the new crown.

 The main reasons for replacement are:

 - The crown is itself worn or has worn down other teeth.